Philippine one thousand-peso note

 The Philippine one thousand-peso note (Filipino: Sanlibong Piso) (₱1000; PHP1000) is a denomination of Philippine currency.
 It is the largest denomination in general circulation in the Philippines.
-It is currently the only Philippine peso denomination that has a polymer banknote version.
+It was the only Philippine peso denomination that had a polymer banknote version until December 19, 2024, when the Philippines began to issue polymer banknotes in other denominations.

 The cotton-abaca version, features José Abad Santos, Vicente Lim, and Josefa Llanes Escoda on the front side of the notes, while the Tubbataha Reefs Natural Park and the South Sea pearl are featured on the back side of the note.

-The polymer version, first issued in April 2022 features the Philippine eagle on its obverse side while its reverse side has similar design elements with the cotton-abacá version.
+The polymer version, first issued in April 6, 2022 features the Philippine eagle on its obverse side while its reverse side has similar design elements with the cotton-abacá version.